 Remember to be more discerning when shopping for Manuka honey.
 Buzzwords sound nice but they ultimately tell you nothing about the quality of the honey.
 Stick to the UMF levels and other specific ratings if you want to grab hold of the good stuff.

 Why Is Manuka Honey Helpful to People from a Health Standpoint?

 We don’t instinctively think of honey as something that could be good for our health because the widely available variants of it are not marketed as such.
 They also don’t offer that many health benefits.

 Manuka honey is different because it features antibacterial, antiviral, and anti-inflammatory qualities.

 1. Manuka Honey’s Antibacterial Qualities

-One of the most interesting things about Manuka honey is that it contains numerous antibacterial elements, but, when these elements are acting on their own, they won’t be able to do much.
+One of the most interesting things about Manuka honey is that it contains numerous antibacterial elements.
+However, when these elements are acting on their own, they won’t be able to do much.

-Things change when they are allowed to work together though.
-Their antibacterial qualities are enhanced and as a result, Manuka honey becomes more beneficial to you.
+Things change when they are allowed to work together.
+Their antibacterial qualities are enhanced.
+As a result, Manuka honey becomes more beneficial to you.

 It’s a unique setup but one you’ll be happy with because of how it helps you out.

 You’ve probably heard of hydrogen peroxide being used in a medical capacity sometime in the past.
 It’s often used as a substance to treat wounds and scratches.
 Hydrogen peroxide works wonders on shallow wounds because it’s an antiseptic.